 Me: “Then you have Zelle, too.”

 Me: “Hmm, looks like your credit union doesn’t offer Zelle yet, but you can download the Zelle app and register with your debit card.”

 Me: “Adrienne, how about you?”

 Me: “Perfect.
 You’ve already got Zelle in your mobile banking app.”

 Since we all used Zelle, all I had to do was send a request to each person for the amount they owed me.
-It was fast and easy.
-And my friends had peace of mind knowing Zelle security is backed by its banks.
+It was fast, safe and easy.

 With Zelle you can send money to and request from almost anyone* right from your phone, and it may already be in your bank’s mobile app.
 Check to see if your bank or credit union offers Zellehere.
 If your bank doesn’t offer Zelle yet, simply download the Zelle app from the App Store or Google Play.
 It’s easy to get started.